dbazile/andsoitcontinues.com/data/markdown/usability-reflections--quantitative-metrics.md

+---
-Date:     2015-02-03
+date:    2015-02-03
-Subject:  Usability Reflections: Quantitive Metrics
+subject: 'Usability Reflections: Quantitive Metrics'
-Tags:     usability, ux, school, coursework
+tags:
+    - usability
+    - ux
+    - school
+    - coursework
+abstract: |
-Abstract: This week's assignment was to select a single Quantitative Usability Metric and evaluate its benefits and limitations.
+    This week's assignment was to select a single Quantitative Usability Metric and evaluate its benefits and limitations.
+---

 ## Definitions